compute-io/abs/README.md

 // returns Uint8Array( [0, 0, 10, 10] )
 ```

 By default, the function returns a new data structure.
-To mutate the input data structure, set the `copy` option to `false`.
+To mutate the input data structure (e.g., when input values can be discarded or when optimizing memory usage), set the `copy` option to `false`.

 ``` javascript
 var data,